germanrcuriel/conan-exiles-admin-map/README.md

 ## Features

 - Ability to see the most important stuff placed over a map:
+  - Players
+  - Pets
+  - All Crafting Placeables
+  - Altars
+  - Animal Pens
+  - Bedrolls / Beds
   - Buildings (Foundations)
-  - Bedrolls / Beds
   - Campfires / Bonfires
+  - Chests
-  - Pets
+  - Map rooms
-  - Fish nets
+  - Trebuchets
-  - Crab pots
+  - Vaults
-  - Players
+  - Water wells
-  - Wheels of pain
+  - Wheels of Pain
+  - Fish traps
+  - Shellfish traps
+  - All Pippi Placeables
-  - Pippi mod Thespians
+  - Pippi Thespians
 - You can zoom it in and out
 - You can get the `TeleportPlayer` command just by clicking in a marker
 - Possibility to filter by guilds or lonely players